artsy/energy-legacy/docs/getting_started.md

 You need Xcode 7 with the latest iOS simulator installed.

+## Set Staff Flag

+If you're installing as an open source contributor, skip this step.
+If you work for Artsy, set an environment variable of `ARTSY_STAFF_MEMBER` to `true`.
+Make sure you do this before you install pods.

 ## Energy

 We don't run off forks, as this is an OSS project